 Looking for More about Latest Research?

-If you would like additional information about the latest areas of research regarding PPB, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in PPB, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases.